 Care and Feeding of Spark SQL Catalyst Optimizer

 This talk by Rose Toomey was amazing!
 If you write Spark SQL code (DataFrame and Datasets included) then you should watch the first 15 minutes and if you already knew all this please connect with me and teach me :).
 I felt embarrassed at some of the designs I have implemented in Spark after hearing what she shared about the way the optimizer is interpreting those.
 The main thing I got was using many withColumn statements makes a big difference and not only makes the explain plan ugly (which I knew) but will hurt your performance.
 Instead, put more logic into a single select call so the optimizer can do it’s job well.
-Seriously, watch this talk now or as soon as it’s available to you and tell me I’m not the only one who didn’t know this.
+Seriously, watch this talk and tell me I’m not the only one who didn’t know this.

 Getting Started Contributing to Apache Spark